Herren-Hsing/Herren-Hsing/README.md

 </p>

 - 👋 Hi, I’m [@Herren-Hsing](https://github.com/Herren-Hsing).
-- 🌱 I’m currently a junior majoring in **Information Security and Law** in  College of Cyberspace Security of Nankai University,struggling in tremendous courses and assignments.
+- 🌱 Interested in AI security.
 - 📫 To reach me, you can send emails to my Nankai email account.
 - Wish we all have a bright future.